exokitxr/metachromium/README.md

 #### Building Metachromium
 --------------
+**Important: follow this path as written.** You might be tempted to simply apply the same Chromium build steps to the Metachromium repo.
+Don't.
+Google provides its own build system, plugins, config files and dotfiles in the metachromium repo that are crucial for the build process.
+The path of least resistance is as follows:

 1. **Familiarize** yourself with the general process of building Chromium [here](https://www.chromium.org/developers/how-tos/get-the-code).
 Learning how to build Chromium on your system can be a rocky road; keep in mind 90% of the process of building Metachromium will resemble building Chromium or Chrome.
 2. **Follow** the guide up to and including the step called `Get the Code`.
 3. In a separate folder, **clone** this repo, then move or copy its files to the `src` directory in the Chromium repo.
-**Important: do this thing.
-Do not try to just apply the same Chromium build steps steps to the metachromium repo.** Google has its own build system, plugins, config files and dotfiles that are crucial for the build process so the path of least resistance is as described.

 4. run `gclient sync` in the root folder.
 This will install additional files necessary for the build process.
 5. Follow the process from `Setting Up the Build` onwards. `autoninja -C out\Default chrome` fires off the build process but examine the build setup step and particularly `--filters` for ways to avoid enormous build times and focus on the bits you need from the codebase.